 Yarn: Paintbox Yarns Cotton DK (DK Weight #3)

-Add spikes and a tail to a basic baby cardigan and you’ve got yourself one adorable dino design.
+Add spikes and a tail to an easy crochet dinosaur baby cardigan and you’ve got yourself one adorable dino design.
 Of course, the color changes are also an important choice here.
 Two contrasting shades of green look great, but you could also try with blue or red.
-The pattern is made using just basic stitches that are sometimes worked into only the front loops or only the back loops.
+The pattern is made using basic stitches that are sometimes worked into only the front or back loops.

 Designer: Traverse Bay Crochet